zlib-ng/zlib-ng/README.md

-WARNING: We do not recommend manually installing unless you really know what you are doing, because this can potentially override the system default zlib library, and any incompatability or wrong configuration of zlib-ng can make the whole system unusable, requiring recovery or reinstall.
+WARNING: We do not recommend manually installing unless you really know what you are doing, because this can potentially override the system default zlib library, and any incompatibility or wrong configuration of zlib-ng can make the whole system unusable, requiring recovery or reinstall.
 If you still want a manual install, we recommend using the /opt/ path prefix.